 All in all, it may take a year or more before the procedure is complete and the permanent teeth are in the mouth.

-Most people are happy with Ao4 restorations, but there are definitely some negatives to the method.
+Many people are happy with Ao4 restorations, but there are definitely some negatives to the method.
+G4 implants, created by Dr. Mike Golpa, solve many of the issues found with AO4.

 Additionally, the cost of All on 4 implants can be steep for many people.
 Certain offices break the procedure into parts.
 Patients can find themselves surprised by fees that end up much more than what they were expecting.